limx0/nautilus_talks/20220617/slides.md

   - Python for data and non performance critical code, you can’t beat the ecosystem for iterating and prototyping fast, data and ML
   - Rust and Cython for performance critical components, enables the high performance even when run in a complex event-driven context
 * Introduction of the Rust core, and expect gradual yet continuous improvements, we’re effectively creating a framework of trading components and a trading domain model, with Python bindings over a native binary core similar to numpy and pandas which also enjoy extremely high performance
-* Core of the system identical between backtest and live, which is formalized in the code with the `NautilusKernel`

 ---